turingschool/backend-curriculum-site/module3/lessons/getting_started_with_fetch.md

 Copy and paste this entire snippet into your console in the browser - see what happens!

-`setTimeout()` is actually an asynchronous function, which executes its callback after waiting for the allotted time to expire.
+`setTimeout()` is actually an asynchronous function, which executes its' callback after waiting for the allotted time to expire.
+We will dig into the details of how that works under the hood in Mod 4.
+For now, please just trust me.

 #### Example 2: